 The purpose of the eSSIF-Lab...

-... is to specify, develop and validate technological and non-technological means that support people, businesses and governments to think about, design and operate their (information) processes and (electronically) conduct business transactions with one another that are electronically supported using SSI technology.
+... is to specify, develop and validate technological and non-technological (e.g. governance) means that support people, businesses and governments to think about, design and operate their (information) processes and conduct business transactions with one another that are electronically supported using SSI technology.

-In the context of these rights and freedoms, we seek to support electronic business transactions, i.e. the electronic exchange of goods, services, funds, or data between parties, which we call 'participants' to the transaction2.
+In the context of these rights and freedoms, we seek to electronically support business transactions, i.e. the exchange of goods, services, funds, or data between parties, which we call 'participants' to the transaction2.

-An electronic business transaction is a business transaction that requires each participant to have (at least one) electronic agent, i.e. equipment (e.g. an app on a mobile phone, a webserver, a browser, …) that provides such support and that (provably) acts on behalf of its owner in the transaction.
+Supporting such transactions requires each participant to have one or more electronic (digital) agents, i.e. equipment (e.g. an app on a mobile phone, a webserver, a browser, …) that provides such support and that (provably) acts on behalf of that participant.